Jaye Cee Whitehead, PhD

 Areas of Research & Specialization

-PhD in Sociology, University of California, Berkeley, Calif., in 2007
+PhD in Sociology, University of California, Berkeley, CA., 2007

-Master of Arts in Sociology, University of California, Berkeley, Calif., in 2003
+MA in Sociology, University of California, Berkeley, CA., 2003

-Bachelor of Arts in Sociology, Pacific University, Forest Grove, Ore., in 2000
+BA in Sociology, Pacific University, Forest Grove, OR., 2000

 Why I Study Sociology